SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 Together, these elements create a fluid, motion-based experience that transforms a standard button into an engaging, reactive UI component — perfect for applications where attention to detail and interaction are key.

+### Blink

+The Blink button introduces a captivating and visually dynamic hover effect that creates a blinking animation over the button.
+Initially, the button features a light blue background with white text, offering a clean and appealing look.
+Upon hovering, a white overlay gradually fades in over the button with a soft blinking effect.
+The button background colour transitions to a deep blue, adding a further layer of interactivity while emphasising the effect.

+#### How It Works

+* Hover Interaction: The hover effect activates when the user places their cursor over the button.
+A white overlay is generated, which gradually fades in over the button and starts to blink in and out.
+This effect gives the impression that the button is pulsating or "blinking" with each hover.
+* Animation: The blinking effect is achieved using CSS animations.
+The ```@keyframes blink``` controls the opacity of the overlay, gradually increasing and decreasing it from 0.6 to 0.0, giving the blinking illusion.
+The ```@keyframes pulse``` animation also causes the button to slightly scale in and out, creating a subtle pulsating effect.
+Both animations are timed to coincide with the hover interaction, adding fluidity and energy to the effect.
+* Button Background Colour: As the blinking animation occurs, the button's background colour transitions to a darker blue (```#0011ff```), which helps highlight the button's interactivity and further emphasises the blinking effect.
+The background colour change provides additional visual feedback to the user.
+* Mouse Leave Behaviour: When the cursor leaves the button, the blinking effect halts, and the overlay fades out.
+The button's background colour transitions back to its initial light blue shade, ensuring a smooth and seamless return to its resting state.

+#### Customisation

+* Blink Speed & Opacity: The speed and opacity of the blinking overlay can be customised by adjusting the ```@keyframes blink```.
+The duration of the fade-in and fade-out effect can be modified to create a quicker or slower blinking effect.
+The opacity values at different keyframes can also be adjusted to make the blinking effect more or less pronounced.
+* Pulse Effect: The button's pulse effect can be tailored by adjusting the ```@keyframes pulse```.
+Changing the scale values and timing of the animation will modify how the button expands and contracts, allowing developers to control the intensity and speed of the pulse.
+* Button Background Colour: The initial and hover background colours of the button can be modified by adjusting the ```background``` property in the ```.blink-button``` CSS rule.
+The hover background colour is controlled by the ```:hover``` pseudo-class, where the colour can be changed to suit the design of the project.

+The Blink button offers an eye-catching interaction that adds an element of movement and surprise to any user interface.
+By adjusting the blink speed, opacity, and pulse effect, developers can customise the button to create a wide range of visual effects, making it a versatile UI component perfect for calls to action or important interactions.

 ### Spiral

 The Spiral button introduces an engaging and visually dynamic hover effect that creates a sequence of expanding circles, each with decreasing opacity.
 Initially, the button has a light green background with black text.
 Upon hovering, concentric circles begin to appear at the centre of the button and expand outward, creating a spiral-like effect.
 The button background colour transitions to a darker green, enhancing the interactive feedback and further emphasising the effect.